nestjs/docs.nestjs.com/content/techniques/caching.md

 export class AppModule {}
 ```

+> warning**Warning** This snippets for configuration with Redis does not work with cache manager v5 but only with v4 version.

 > warning**Warning** `cache-manager-redis-store` does not support redis v4.
 In order for the `ClientOpts` interface to exist and work correctly you need to install the
 > latest `redis` 3.x.x major release.
 See this [issue](https://github.com/dabroek/node-cache-manager-redis-store/issues/40) to track the progress of this upgrade.